Romuald Wadagni: Minister in Talon governments (2016–2026)

-In early 2023, Patrice Talon widened Romuald Wadagni's scope to include international cooperation and defense issues, with a focus on securing the north of the country and acquiring military equipment.
+In early 2023, Patrice Talon widened Wadagni's scope to include international cooperation and defense issues, with a focus on securing the north of the country and acquiring military equipment.
 In October 2023, as a result of the various reforms, Benin was ranked eighth in the world, and first in Africa, in the global tax expenditure transparency index published by the Economic Policy Council and the German Institute of Development and Sustainability (IDOS).
 In December 2023, the IMF validated a two-year agreement for the country under the Resilience and Sustainability Facility (FRD) for an amount equivalent to $200 million.
-At the time, the IMF stated: “Program performance remains strong, with all quantitative targets to end-June 2023 achieved and structural benchmarks implemented”.
+At the time, the IMF stated: "Program performance remains strong, with all quantitative targets to end-June 2023 achieved and structural benchmarks implemented".

-In February 2024, against a backdrop of high interest rates, a Beninese delegation led by Romuald Wadagni met with investors in London and New York City to discuss Benin's first bond issue in US dollars.
-In mid-February 2024, Benin became the second African country to return to the international debt market after Côte d'Ivoire.
+In February 2024, against a backdrop of high interest rates, a Beninese delegation led by Wadagni met with investors in London and New York City to discuss Benin's first bond issue in US dollars.
+In mid-February 2024, Benin became the second African country to return to the international debt market after Ivory Coast.
 The country attracted international investors and raised $750 million by issuing its first US dollar bond.
 The bond has a term of 14 years and a coupon of 7.96%.
 With an interest-rate swap, the euro coupon is 6.5%.
-Le Figaro describes the country's first dollar issue as a success, “reflecting its financial credibility and growth momentum”.
-The newspaper quotes Wadagni: “The IMF granted us financing equivalent to 400% of our quota, whereas the average is 125%, and we also had access to the resilience fund, which grants long-term loans ”.
-In Bloomberg, Gemcorp Capital management's chief economist highlights the fact that Benin managed to issue its bond at a yield equal to, or even lower than, that of Côte d'Ivoire.
+Le Figaro describes the country's first dollar issue as a success, "reflecting its financial credibility and growth momentum".
+The newspaper quotes Wadagni: "The IMF granted us financing equivalent to 400% of our quota, whereas the average is 125%, and we also had access to the resilience fund, which grants long-term loans ".
+In Bloomberg, Gemcorp Capital management's chief economist highlights the fact that Benin managed to issue its bond at a yield equal to, or even lower than, that of the Ivory Coast.